Burial Ground Rules and Regulations

 Coffins and urns for burial must be made from suitable bio-degradable materials such as wood, wicker, cane bamboo, cardboard etc. The Parish Council also permits shroud burial

 Funerals will normally only be permitted Monday to Friday 09:30 – 15:00 (excluding bank or other public holidays).
 It may be possible to arrange funerals outside these hours subject to additional cost.
-The parish clerk must be contacted if a funeral outside of permitted hours is required.
+The Burial Ground Manager must be contacted if a funeral outside of permitted hours is required.

-All funerals will be subject to the control of the Parish Council’s designated officer, normally the Parish Clerk, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.
+All funerals will be subject to the control of the Parish Council’s designated officer, normally the Burial Ground Manager, who will meet the cortege and direct it to the burial ground shelter or grave as appropriate.

 The time appointed for an interment must be punctually observed.
 The designated officer reserves the right to delay a late arriving funeral in the event that it impacts upon another service.